deephaven/examples/README.md

    1. `docker build -t deephaven/examples samples`
    2. `docker run --rm -v "$(pwd)/docker/core/data:/data" deephaven/examples download`

-The `docker build` command builds a Docker container which hosts a script that helps manage the examples.
-That script will automate the management of the example files, allowing you to download and update the example files without directly working with the git project hosting the examples.
-This command is only needed once; after it runs, the container is available to use on your host.
+The `docker build` command builds a Docker container containing a script that helps manage the examples.
+ That script will automate the management of the example files.
+It allows you to download and update the example files without directly working with the git project hosting the examples.
+This `docker build` command is only needed once; after it runs, the container is available to use on your host.

 The `docker run` command runs that new container, letting it know that the examples will end up in your `deephaven-core/docker/core/data` path.
 When Deephaven runs in its containers, this directory from the host is mounted inside the container as `/data/examples`.